crytic/building-secure-contracts/program-analysis/echidna/basic/assertion-checking.md

 ## Introduction

 In this short tutorial, we will demonstrate how to use Echidna to check assertions in smart contracts.
-For this example, be sure to use Solidity 0.7.x or older.
-If you run them with Solidity 0.8.x, the test will never fail.

 ## Write an Assertion